TheKevinWang/thekevinwang.github.io/_pages/about.md

 permalink: /about/
 title: "About"
 excerpt: "Minimal Mistakes is a flexible two-column Jekyll theme."
-toc: true
+toc: false
 ---
-This is a cybersecurity blog.
+I am a cybersecurity researcher with a passion in offensive security and red teaming.
+In my free time, I also enjoy hiking and diy projects.